Friday, March 6, 2026

 8. Infrastructure Readiness

 Does the site support your production capacity?
 You’ll need consistent electricity, water supply, drainage, and HVAC feasibility.
-Especially for units planning on fresh bakes, heating, or café-style seating, retrofitting a non-F&B space can spike setup costs.
+Most importantly, for units planning on fresh bakes, heating, or café-style seating, retrofitting a non-F&B space can spike setup costs.

-Verify if the building’s electrical capacity supports commercial ovens, mixers, refrigeration, and other equipment simultaneously.
-Check if the water supply and pressure meet bakery needs, particularly if multiple stations require access.
-Ensure floor loads can support heavy equipment like commercial mixers and deck ovens.
-Assess HVAC capacity for heat removal from baking operations and customer comfort in all seasons.
-Verify that ceiling heights accommodate commercial ventilation systems and equipment clearances.
+Check if the electrical capacity in the building can handle commercial ovens, mixers, refrigeration, and other equipment operating at the same time.
+Find out if the water supply and pressure are adequate for a bakery, especially if there are multiple stations requiring water service.
+Look at whether floor loads can accommodate heavy equipment, such as commercial mixers and deck ovens.
+Test the HVAC capacity to remove heat generated by the baking operations and maintain customer comfort during all seasons.
+Determine whether the ceiling height is at a level to support commercial ventilation systems and clearances above equipment.

 Also, your technological infrastructure will need at least high-speed internet.
 Factor in all this carefully.